-- CyberREN communicates with Veterans Health Information Systems and Technology Architecture (VistA) using a Health Level 7 (HL7) feed through Integration Framework (DSIHW). - Information is entered into CyberREN by the dialysis user, then that information is sent back to VistA/Computerized Patient Record System (CPRS) to create notes, lab orders, lab results, pharmacy orders, progress notes. - Dialysis users are able to see patient information in CyberREN due to HL7 messages communicating the patient's demographics, labs, meds, problem list, diagnoses, etc. from VistA/CPRS. - CyberREN stores the patient's SSN in a single data point within the Patient Demographics section of the application.
-CyberREN application does not display the SSN to the user.
-The CyberREN is encrypted FIPS 140-2 - This data point, along with the entirety of the CyberREN database, is FIPS 140-2 compliant.
+CyberREN communicates with Veterans Health Information Systems and Technology Architecture (VistA) using a Health Level 7 (HL7) feed through Integration Framework (DSIHW).
+Information is entered into CyberREN by the dialysis user, then that information is sent back to VistA/Computerized Patient Record System (CPRS) to create notes, lab orders, lab results, pharmacy orders, progress notes.
+Dialysis users are able to see patient information in CyberREN due to HL7 messages communicating the patient's demographics, labs, meds, problem list, diagnoses, etc. from VistA/CPRS.
+This data point, along with the entirety of the CyberREN database, is FIPS 140-2 compliant.